rclone/rclone/docs/content/mega.md

 a directory with hundred of files...
 After more or less a week, the remote will remote accept rclone logins normally again.

-(If you have lots of commands to run one after the other a better way of doing this might be to run `rclone rcd` and then use `rclone rc` to run the commands over the API.
-This will avoid logging in each time.)
+You can mitigate this issue by mounting the remote it with `rclone mount`.
+This will log-in when mounting and a log-out when unmounting only.
+You can also run `rclone rcd` and then use `rclone rc` to run the commands over the API to avoid logging in each time.

 Rclone does not currently close mega sessions (you can see them in the web interface), however closing the sessions does not solve the issue.